How To Avoid Scope Creep in React Project

 Remember that the Scope Creep is caused mostly by a human factor.

-If you will somehow get the work done, I guarantee you, the end cost will be way much higher, even if it’s not visible at the initial cost plan, or invoice.
+If you will somehow get the work done, I guarantee you, the end cost will be way much higher, even if it’s not visible in the initial cost plan, or invoice.

 Precision is the biggest enemy of Scope Creep.